mid2SUPAERO/GEBTAero/README.md

 ### Debian package
 For Ubuntu 18.04 and Debian 10, download the .deb file and launch it.
 It will automatically install all the dependancies.
 For other linux distributions, you can ask for a .deb or .rpm package creation.

 ### Compilation
 Clone the repository
-use the MakeFile in the bin folder and adapt it to your system.

-You need to install ccx (calculix solver), cgx (calculix pre/postprocessor) and paraview.
+use the MakeFile in the bin folder and adapt it to your system You need to install ccx (calculix solver), cgx (calculix pre/postprocessor) and paraview.
 Compile gebtaero (you need arpack and mumps librairies) and unical (mesh format translator from unv to inp)